Newsletter 19, January 2009

 Weight loss is also influenced by hormones, and at 48 the rapid fluctuations that come around this age might be making it harder for you to lose the weight.
 However, as I said, one and a half pounds a week is good, and if it carries on then you have no need to worry.

 There is a lot more information on how to ensure that your diet works for you, and to avoid common pitfalls such as depressing your metabolism in my book Why Can't I Lose Weight.
 It's also very important to ensure you have enough variety, interest and 'treats' in your daily menus, or else you risk getting bored and falling off the diet.
-You might be interested in the Low Carb / Low GI Cookbook, which was and still is critical in keeping me on my low carb diet!
+You might be interested in The Low Carb is Easy Cookbook, which was and still is critical in keeping me on my low carb diet!